Windle Island, St Helens

 Reducing our environmental impact

-Working towards our ambition to go Beyond Net Zero Carbon by 2040, we utilised solar powered lighting towers to reduce our environmental impact and carbon emissions.
-As well as omitting zero noise, the use of the towers saved 15 tonnes of C02 and 6,000 litres of diesel that would have been used to power generators required for traditional lighting sources.
+Working towards our net zero carbon ambitions, we used solar-powered lighting towers to reduce our environmental impact and noise pollution.
+This sustainable alternative saved 15 tonnes of C02 and 6,000 litres of diesel that would have been used to power generators required for traditional lighting sources.

 1,430